zavarka-com/hello-world/README.md

 The first project a young developer
 Hi humans!
-The better code will be here!
+The best code will be here!
 Hello my friends